 Visit Catalog of Awards to search for awards to Ukraine

 Grant/Program Dates or Duration: Five to 10 months

 The academic year runs from September through June and the second semester begins in February.
-A few institutions, most notably the National University of Kyiv-Mohyla Academy, the National University of Ostroh Academy and the Petro Mohyla Black Sea National University in Mykolayiv, are on the trimester system which begins in September and ends in June (the second trimester begins in mid-January).
+A few institutions are on the trimester system which begins in September and ends in June (the second trimester begins in mid-January).